Program Information

 Delivery: Campus

 This course provides an introduction to the role of the HCA within the British Columbia health care system.
-Students are introduced to the healthcare team and the roles and functions of the HCA within the team.
-Students also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective job-finding approaches.
+Students will be introduced to the health care team and the roles and functions of HCAs within the team.
+Students will also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective job-finding approaches.

 For more information, search for this course here.